bardellis/8_weeks_dannys_challenge/Case Study #6 - Clique Bait/solution.md

-## Introduction
--- Clique Bait is not like your regular online seafood store - the founder and CEO Danny, was also a part of a digital data analytics team and wanted to expand his knowledge into the seafood industry!
--- In this case study - you are required to support Danny’s vision and analyse his dataset and come up with creative solutions to calculate funnel fallout rates for the Clique Bait online store.

--- Available Data
--- For this case study there is a total of 5 datasets which you will need to combine to solve all of the questions.

--- 2. Digital Analysis
+## 2. Digital Analysis
--- Using the available datasets - answer the following questions using a single query for each one:
+1. Using the available datasets - answer the following questions using a single query for each one:
--- How many users are there?
+2. How many users are there?

 		SELECT COUNT(DISTINCT user_id) AS users
 		FROM users;
         -- 500

--- How many cookies does each user have on average?
+4. How many cookies does each user have on average?

 		SELECT ROUND(AVG(cookies), 2) AS avg_cookies
 		FROM (
 			SELECT user_id, COUNT(cookie_id) AS cookies